extremenetworks/ipfabric-docs/docs/source/solutions/essentials/overview.rst

 Overview
 --------

-Network Essentials includes key foundational actions and workflows to automate Extreme network devices.
-This release includes automation building blocks for common networking tasks such as Edge Ports configuration and validation, Access Control List management.
+Network Essentials Automation Suite includes key foundational actions and workflows to automate Extreme Networks devices.
+This release includes automation building blocks for common networking tasks such as Edge Ports configuration and validation, and Access Control List management.
 These basic building blocks are used by other Automation Suites.
-Customers can also use these Actions to create their own custom workflows for their specific automation needs.
+Customers can also use the Network Essentials Automation Suite Actions in creating their own custom workflows for their specific automation needs.

 Included Actions